 Northern Lights in Summer!

-And because the Aurora occurs even in summer, Aurora Labs has found ways to experience the phenomenon even then!
-With us, you will be able to listen to the Northern Lights or even take a fun and informative workshop, where you can learn about this magnificent phenomenon.
+And because the Aurora occurs even in summer, I have found ways to experience the phenomenon even then!
+With me, you will be able to listen to the Northern Lights or even take a fun and informative workshop, where you can learn about this magnificent phenomenon.
 And the best part is that you can do these things anytime – even in summer (and now, you can even take the Aurora workshop online, anytime you’d like and from anywhere in the World!)